hMsats/bash_shell_script_download_and_compile_bitcoin_core_on_ubuntu/README.md

 The necessary packages are installed and berkeley-db is downloaded and compiled.

-Bitcoin Core is downloaded from https://bitcoincore.org (download is not checked (yet))
+Bitcoin Core is downloaded from https://bitcoincore.org

 Total compilation time will be on the order of 1 hour or more.